Softwire/LochNessBuilder/README.md

 # LochNessBuilder

 LochNessBuilder is a C# Test Object Builder library to automate and commonise creation of objects for tests.

-The intended usage is NOT that you create a new builder for each test, or even for each test class.
-Rather, that you'll define one or two builders for each major object in your domain, which set up a set of sensible default values for those objects, and set up relationships with all the other major objects that it a given test object linked to.
+The intended/recommended usage, is that you define one (or a small number) of default builders for each major objects in your domain.
-Then in the individual tests or test classes, you use the default builder and apply further configurations **only** to those additional properties that you *actively* care about in those specific tests.
+Then, in individual tests or test classes, you use that default builder and apply further configurations **only** to those additional properties that you *actively* care about in those specific tests.
+The default builders are responsible for setting up sensible default general values for those objects, and configuring relationships with any of the other major objects that a given test object might be linked to - all the stuff that needs to be present for a test to run smoothly, but isn't **actually** what the test cares about. i.e. We imagine that you *won't* be creating a new builder for each test, or even for each test class.

+If you want to add your own custom build methods, say `WithCommonComplexSetupStepThatNeedsToBeSpecifiedInLotsOfTheTestsBasedOnX(x)`, then you can define those as extension methods against `Builder<OurDomainObject>`.

 Note that v4.0 has made a lot of superficial changes to the API.
 See below for details.